daniele-salvagni/dan.salvagni.io/src/pages/b/the-planck-an-ortholinear-keyboard.md

 little macro to send `=>`, pretty useful for writing Javascript.
 Some symbols like `{ } =` are pretty common in programming, so I placed those in a way where only one hand is required.

+Brackets also have a special function, as an example: by tapping the `{}` key, a single opening bracket `{` will be made, if I instead hold the key, a macro will send both opening and closing brackets and place the cursor in the middle by automatically tapping the left arrow key.

 ### RAISE Layer